portworx/px-docs/index.md

 * Provides virtual, container-granular data volumes to applications running in containers.
 * Is scheduler aware - provides data persistence and HA across multiple nodes, cloud instances, regions, data centers or even clouds.
 * Is application aware - applications like Cassandra are deployed as a set of containers, and Portworx is aware of the entire stack.
 Data placement and management is done at an application POD level.
+* Is designed for enterprise production deployments, with features like BYOK inline encryption, snapshot-and-backup to S3 and support for stateful Blue-Green deployments.
 * Manages physical storage that is directly attached to servers, from cloud volumes, or provided by hardware arrays.
+It monitors the health of the drives and manages the RAID groups directly, repairing failures when needed.
 * Provides programmatic control on your storage resources - volumes and other stateful services can be created and consumed directly via the scheduler and orchestration software tool chain.
 * Is radically simple - Portworx is deployed just like any other container - and managed by your scheduler of choice.